Rider's Guide Text Page - Access Services : ASI

 TDD 1.800.827.1359

-2. If Access’ OMC cannot secure an Access vehicle, Access can request help from a back-up provider.
+If Access’ OMC cannot secure an Access vehicle, OMC can request help from a non-certified back-up provider.

 How to Tell if a Vehicle is an Access Vehicle: Access operates white minivans and sedans with the Access logo or “Access” printed on the vehicle’s driver and front passenger-side door.
-Also, Access works with local taxi companies to provide trips as well.
-Taxis certified with Access will have the Access logo on both sides and rear of the vehicle.
+Access also works with local taxi companies to provide trips.
+Taxis certified with Access will have the Access logo on both sides and the rear of the vehicle.

 In some cases, Access may have to send a taxi vehicle that does not have an Access logo.
 If you do not recognize the vehicle, ask the driver if they are an Access driver.